MacLemon/CongressChecklist/README.md

 #### Generic medication
 - Patches (Pflaster)
-- Aspirin (If you partied too long…)
+- Aspirin (If you partied too long …)
 - Thomapyrin (Analgetic)
 - Parkemed (DE/AT), Ponstel (USA), Ponstel (UK) (Analgetic)
 - Clarityn (or other histamine blocker if you're allergic to something)